mitchelmcfarland/4240-port-scanner/README.md

 ## Port Scanners
 Port scanning is a network security technique that reveals which ports are open along with other additional inforamtion.
 System admins use port scanning to check their own networks and security policies for vulnerabilities.
 Attackers can also use port scans to gain reconnaissance about the inner workings of a network if system admins are not diligent.
 There a several different types of port scanners.
-This project uses a TCP connect scan.
+This project uses a vanilla scan.

 ## Services
 This project uses socket.getservbyport() which returns the service name associated with a port number.